 - (c) develop programmes for control and management of arboviral diseases, particularly dengue by 2025; - (d) conduct needs assessments and develop vector control strategic plans and deploy innovative tools. - 8.
 WHO and partners should: - (a) provide guidance and technical support to Member States for integrating existing diseasespecific programmes to combat arboviral disease transmission into the Global Arbovirus Initiative. - (b) support Member States to build technical capacity, improve surveillance and monitoring, integrate and use analytics-based decision-making, and develop/align strategic plans for vector control, as well as advocacy and communication. - 9.
-The Regional Committee is requested to note this progress report and endorse the proposed next steps.
+The Regional Committee noted the progress report and endorsed the proposed next steps.